blarainck306/Store_sales-traffic_prediction/README.md

 - model training

 Ohter python scripts:
-- decomp_sales: use STL or moving average for data detrending and Deseasonalization (sales data)
+- decomp_sales: use STL or moving average for data detrending and deseasonalization (sales data)
-- decomp_traffic: use STL or moving average for data detrending and Deseasonalization (traffic data)
+- decomp_traffic: use STL or moving average for data detrending and deseasonalization (traffic data)
 - utility.py:  contains some utility function used by ipython notebook
 - visulization.py: for data visualization